Prominent and influential 20th-century composer who reflected the moods of Soviet life under

 His graduation piece was also his breakthrough composition, 1926's First Symphony.

-He had a contentious relationship with the Soviet government, never being as passionate about Marxism as they would have preferred and often protesting the Stalin regime, but this never hindered his piano playing or his compositions.
+He had a contentious relationship with the Soviet government, never being as passionate about Marxism as they would have preferred and often protesting the Stalin regime.
+However, this never hindered his piano playing or his compositions.

 He married Nina Varzar on May 13, 1932, then Margarita Kainova in July 1956, and finally, Irina Supinskaya in December 1962.